1902-feb18-net/Andy-code/Andy-Notes/panelPractice.md

 Contract: Identifies the operations available.
 Couple off top of my head is data, operations, service contracts... too sleepy

+Where is our endpoints
+How to communicate with our endpoints
+What operations are available at the endpoints?

+Service contracts: Describe which operations the client can perform on the service.

+Data contracts: Define which data types are passed to and from the service

 ### What are the 6 REST principles?

 REST stands for representational state transfer and it is an architectural framework that deals with HTTP to communicate over the web.